Hypercubed/dynamo/README.md

     return a + b;
   }

-  // Here we are creating the `add` method wich will be the typed function for the two methods above
+  // Here we are creating the `add` insatnce method which will be the typed-function for the two methods above
   // Since we added these two methods as signatures without a name
-  // only the constructor is needed for the createTypedMethodfunction
-  // the function returned from `createTypedMethod` is anonymous
+  // the function returned from `create` is anonymous
-  // Notice the type for `add` is the intesection of `pow` and `repeat`
+  // Notice the type for `add` is the intesection of `pow` and `repeat` instance methods
   add: Math['add_numbers'] & Math['add_strings'] = Math.create();

   // Here we are defining a signature for the `power` function